PD-PradhyumanShekhawat/DOSP-Project-1-bitcoin-miner/README.md

 the client has relatively little local CPU utilization.
 This proves distributed computation where most of the computational work is performed by the server.

+## Server Only Execution
+The server is also designed to mine coins without remote workers.
+Local worker actors are created by the server and receive work from the boss actor.

 ## Validations
 |Parameter|Result|Screenshot|